ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/concept_model.rst

   * - V
     - Orange
     - Orphanhood, care-seeking behaviors, and positive feedback loop between infectious diseases and child wasting
-    - On hold
+    - On hold - not shown in diagram
   * - VIa
     - Red
     - Fertility model that includes birth interval information
-    - On hold
+    - On hold - not shown in diagram
   * - VIb
     - Red
     - Access to care parameters (antenatal care and in-facility delivery) and correlation with other model components
-    - On hold
+    - On hold - not shown in diagram

 **Model Version I Detail:**